-Salma Hayek, interview for O Magazine

 To improve, you have to learn it.
 And once you learn it, you will make progress.
 And once you commit to making progress, you will see results.

-Where Most People Get Stuck During the Accent Reduction Process
+Where Most People Get Stuck While Improving Their Accent

-Real talk: Most people are aware of what they need to do in order to reduce their accent.
+Real talk: Most people are aware of what they need to do in order to improve their accent.

 They need to take action.

 Right now, you’re probably somewhere in between awareness and action.

 Most people get stuck in this place because they are taking independent actions once in a while over a long period of time.